QAInsights/Performance-Engineering-Questions/README.md

  - What is the escalation process?
  - What are all the risks involved in this project and its mitigation plan?
  - List of contacts of developers, architects, and others

+## 🙏 Contributions

+All kinds of contributions are welcome.
+Please submit a [PR](https://github.com/QAInsights/Performance-Engineering-Questions/pulls).